yoyolooki/DEGCN/README.md

 python DenseGCN_run.py -fd result/latent_data.csv -ad result/SNF_fused_matrix.csv -ld data/KCdata/sample_classes.csv -ts KCdata/test_sample.csv -m 0 -d gpu -p 20
 ```

-### Data Format
-* The input type of each omics data must be .csv, the rows represent samples, and the columns represent features (genes).
-In each expression matrix, the first column must be the samples, and the remaining columns are features.
-Samples in all omics data must be consistent.
-AE and SNF are unsupervised models and do not require sample labels.<br>
-* GCN is a semi-supervised classification model, it requires sample label files (.csv format) during training.
-The first column of the label file is the sample name, the second column is the digitized sample label, the remaining columns are not necessary. <br>

 ## Contact
 For any questions please contact Yu Li (Email: 2023215215005@stu.ahtcm.edu.cn).